projectcontour/contour/docs/deploy-options.md

 If you wish to use Host Networking please see the [appropriate section](#host-networking) for the details.

-### Development installation details

-If you are deploying contour on your laptop, we provide the `contour-dev` example, which runs a single combined Pod in a Deployment that contains both Contour and Envoy containers.

-Please see [`contour-dev`'s README.md](../examples/contour-dev/README.md) for the details.

 ## Testing your installation

 ### Get your hostname or IP address